 With the closure of the racetrack, the forty-four acres were reclaimed by nature and was forgotten by most.
 In 2003 that land was reopened to the public, with numerous walking trails for visitors, but the most important trail followed the path of the old racetrack.

 We stepped onto the clay road on Turn One of the race track and turned to our left toward the start/finish line.
-To our left, the concrete grandstand sat on the hillside and above it was the remains of the original buildings.
+To our left, the concrete grandstand sat on the hillside and above it were the remains of the original buildings.
 To our right, on the inside of the racetrack, a handful of racecars, showing the wear of time, sat along the track near a recently constructed flag stand marking the start/finish line.

 Continuing through Turns Three and Four, I noted that trying to pass on the turns was nearly impossible.
 One mistake and the driver would find himself in the Eno River that bordered the racetrack to the north and east.